 Tiaki is a Māori word that means to care for people and place.
-New Zealand is special, and everyone who lives and travels here has a responsibility to look after it.
+As the promise acknowledges, Aotearaoa New Zealand is special, and everyone who lives and travels here has a responsibility to look after it.

 What is the Tiaki Promise?

-Launched in November 2018, the Tiaki Promise is a set of guiding principles for visitors to follow, showing us how to contribute to preserving and protecting the land.
+Launched in November 2018, the Tiaki Promise is a set of guiding principles for visitors to follow, showing us how to contribute to preserving and protecting the land as kaitiaki (guardians of the land).
 It was created by seven private and public sector organisations who came together to create a commitment we can all make, to care for New Zealand, for now and for future generations.

 While travelling in New Zealand, I will